MikeCullimore/guitar-navigation/README.md

         * How to parse rhythms?
 What formats out there?
     * Given component A for single frame and interface for props, make generic component to animate A over time.
 * Make a standalone script to prototype and debug changes.
+    * `nodemon`: see e.g. mermaid diagram compiler script.
 * Static render of all notes on neck with names as labels.
-* Function to return note name given string and fret (and tuning!).
+* Function to return note name given string and fret (and tuning, and capo position if present).
 * Semantic input e.g. G chord: each note has string, fret, note name and scale degree.
 * Converter to pass to render layer e.g. for scale might want to show all notes and highlight current.
 * Interval labels as consts e.g. `PERFECT_FIFTH = "p5"`